Maumagnaguagno/HyperTensioN_U/README.md

 (:attachments (visible ?agent ?object))
 ```

-A semantic attachment implementation is part of ``external.rb``, like external calls, but implemented to ``yield`` unifications instead of ``return`` values.
+Semantic attachment are defined in ``external.rb``, like external calls, but implemented to ``yield`` unifications instead of ``return`` values.
-Free variables are used as terms and expected to be assigned by the semantic attachment to possible values before resuming control back to the HTN, or return in case of failure.
+Free variables are used as terms and expected to be assigned by the semantic attachment to possible values before resuming control back to the HTN, or return in case of failure to unify more values.
-Since all variables are Strings the semantic attachment implementation must replace the empty Strings, free variables, with actual values before yielding.
+Since all variables are Strings the semantic attachment implementation must replace all empty Strings, free variables, with actual values before yielding.
 The same semantic attachment can be repeatedly used to unify different free variables.
 Ground variables are not expected to be replaced, in case all variables are ground the semantic attachment yields if the current values satisfy.
 An example of semantic attachments is available at [examples/search_circular](examples/search_circular).